RenatoGeh/gospn/README.md

       max    int = 8
     )
     ```
-  - Compile the data with Makefile:
+  - Compile the data with `go run main.go -p=-1` or with Makefile:

     ```
     make data